shreshtab/llm-hol-cml/README.md

 # Large Language Models with Cloudera

-The goal of this hands-on lab is to explore Cloudera Machine Learning (CML) through the lens of [Retreival Augmented Generation](https://arxiv.org/abs/2312.10997) (RAG) architecture for Large Language Models.
+The goal of this hands-on lab is to explore Cloudera Machine Learning (CML) through the lens of the [Retreival Augmented Generation](https://arxiv.org/abs/2312.10997) (RAG) architecture for Large Language Models.
 Starting from a simple Jupyter notebook and finishing with a complete chatbot application, participants will get to know some of the key CML features and advantages.
-In a real-world scenario, changing business requirements and technology advancements necessitate agility and CML is a great tool to provide that to Data Science practitioners.
+In a real-world scenario, changing business requirements and technology advancements requires agility and CML is a great tool to enable Data Science practitioners to build use cases quickly.

-Because the applications of LLMs can be quite broad across industries, it is useful to hone in on a particular use case for the purposes of this lab.
+Because the applications of LLMs can be quite broad across industries, we will hone in on a particular use case for the purposes of this lab.

-> **Lab use case:** Software vendor is looking to pilot an LLM-based chat interface to improve employee productivity when searching product documentation.
+> **Lab use case:** A software vendor is looking to pilot an LLM-based chat interface to improve employee productivity when searching product documentation.

 ## Lab Flow

-Ultimately the lab aims to demonstrate the ease and flexibility in which users can prototype new approaches and integrate them into fully-packages solutions like LLM applications.
+Ultimately, the lab aims to demonstrate the ease and flexibility in which users can prototype new approaches and integrate them into fully-packages solutions like LLM applications.

-There are currently 8 exercises in the lab, and others will be added soon.
+There are currently 4 exercises in the lab, and others will be added soon.
 It is important to follow the exercise order, as there are dependencies between different stages.
   - [0.
 Getting into CML](#getting-into-cml)
   - [1.
 Exploring Amazon Bedrock through CML](#1-exploring-amazon-bedrock-through-cml)
   - [2.
 Scrape and ingest data and populate Pinecone DB](#2-scrape-and-ingest-data-and-populate-pinecone-db)